qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. _blend_modes:

-* :guilabel:`Layer blending mode`: you can achieve special rendering effects with these tools that you previously only know from graphics programs.
+* :guilabel:`Layer blending mode` and :guilabel:`Feature blending mode`: you can achieve special rendering effects with these tools that you previously only know from graphics programs.
 The pixels of your overlaying and underlaying layers are mixed through the settings described below.